workadventure/workadventure/docs/map-building/tiled-editor/publish/wa-hosted.md

 - you can use a **CI/CD pipeline** (like "GitHub Actions") to automatically upload your map to the WorkAdventure server when you push changes to the repository.

 The map starter kit comes with a GitHub Actions workflow that is designed to upload your map to the WorkAdventure server when you push changes to the `master` branch of your repository.
+And now upload on the WA server allows you to push and upload form a private repository

 :::caution Git is complex
 Git is a powerful tool, but it can be complex to use and is very targeted at developers.
 If you are not familiar with Git,